mr-ryan12/git_homework_2/thoughts.md

 These are some thoughts n stuff
+This is another thought
+This thought will be deleted